rabbitmq/rabbitmq-website/site/stomp.md

 The internal subscription name is a concatenation of the string `subscription_id` and the temporary queue (so `subscription_id_foo` in this example).
-The subscription name must not be used and will appear in the headers of messages delivered to the temporary queue.
+The subscription id can be used to identify reply messages.

 The `/temp-queue/` destination is ***not*** the name of the destination that the receiving client uses when sending the reply.
 Instead, the